-Vincent Mousseau is a community organizer, educator, student, and activist based in Tio’tia:ke (Montréal, QC) and K’jipuktuk (Halifax, NS), on the unceded territory of the Kanien’kehá:ka (Mohawk) and the Mi’kmaq peoples, respectively.
+Vincent Mousseau is a community organizer, educator, and activist based in Tio’tia:ke (Montréal, QC), on the unceded territory of the Kanien’kehá:ka (Mohawk).

 As both an activist and an educator, their areas of expertise include anti-oppressive framework, community outreach strategies for queer and trans people of colour, intersectional analysis, Black Lives Matter activism, and contemporary anti-assimilationist queer activism.

-Their current areas of academic interest surround the creation of intergenerational and intersectional LGBTQ2+ spaces, as well as the barriers that African, Caribbean, and Black men who have sex with men face in the Canadian and Québécois blood donation system.
+Their current areas of academic interest surround intersectional models of identity development for Black 2SLGBTQ+ people and their effect on health and social service provision, the creation of intergenerational and intersectional 2SLGBTQ+ spaces, as well as the barriers that African, Caribbean, and Black men who have sex with men face in the Canadian and Québécois blood donation system.